nformikellybright58-coder/nformikellybright58-coder/README.md

 - Improve my coding skills
 - Collaborate on open-source projects
 - Share and document my learning journey
+- be a future expert in web development
+- focus on my goals in general

 ## 📫 How to reach me
-- Connect with me on [no link yet]
 - Email: [nformikellybright58@gmail.com]

 Thanks for visiting my profile!
 I’m looking forward to learning and growing with the GitHub community.